About Us

 Demonstrating that business is a national asset and is central in addressing poverty, unemployment, economic injustice, and transformation.

 Business believes that it is a catalyst for South Africa’s inclusive growth, transformation, and development of a strong society.
 We recognise that we have both rights and responsibilities.
 South Africa is strong when business is strong.
-A South Africa that is good for business is one which attracts investment; where markets function effectively; and political, social and economic conditions create stability and certainty.
+A South Africa that is good for business attracts investment; has markets that function effectively; and political, social and economic conditions that create stability and certainty.
+This provides a platform for businesses both small and big to thrive, be they privately-owned, state-owned or foreign-owned firms.
+All have their role to play in building a South Africa that creates prosperity for all by delivering jobs and inclusive growth.

 Corruption is the cancer that eats away at this country.
 BLSA expects the highest ethical standards of its members to not only comply with the laws of the country, but also to root out corruption and demand higher standards across the public and private sectors.